 A successful Chemistry IA paper begins with choosing an appropriate topic.

-Are You Interested in the Topic and Do You have Enough Subject Knowledge?
+Do You Have Enough Subject Knowledge?

 Is Your Independent Variable Measurable?